Get Started with Using MAQL to Write Metrics

-In this article, you will learn how to use MAQL to build a series of simple calculated measures (also called metrics) using Custom Metric Editor, a powerful GUI tool that allows you to construct metrics without typing syntax manually.
+In this article, you will learn how to use MAQL to build a series of simple metrics using Custom Metric Editor, a powerful GUI tool that allows you to construct metrics without typing syntax manually.

 For the comprehensive overview of GoodData terminology, see GoodData Glossary.

 MAQL is a query language that you use to build metrics - aggregations of the underlying data that produce a number.